ThunderSoft-XA/RB1-DarkEnhance/README.md

 ## Configure and Usage
 Start the RB1 and connection RB1 to host by Type-c usb.
 ### 1. Configure
-(1) Prepare the preprocessed image and put it into the DarkEnhance executable sibling directory images.
+(1) Prepare the preprocessed image and put it into the DarkEnhance executable sibling directory images.<br>
 (2) Prepare the dynamic library files required by DarkEnhance executable programs such as libtorch.so.
-Place them in thrid-patry_librarys, a sibling of the directory where the DarkEnhance executable is located;
+Place them in thrid-patry_librarys, a sibling of the directory where the DarkEnhance executable is located;<br>
-(3)Prepare the Zero-DCE model.pt file and place it in the cfg directory, a sibling of the DarkEnhance executable.
+(3)Prepare the Zero-DCE model.pt file and place it in the cfg directory, a sibling of the DarkEnhance executable.<br>
 (4) Execute the DarkEnhance executable.

 ### 2. Usage